 Table of Contents[Hide][Show]

 Flight delays and cancellations are an unfortunate part of traveling, especially if you are flying during the winter blizzard or summer thunderstorm season.
-While any unexpected schedule changes can be very frustrating, don’t let it discourage you from traveling.
+While unexpected schedule changes can be very frustrating, don’t let them discourage you from traveling.
 Just make sure you know the rules and your rights when one of these situations occurs.

-When the situation is “Controllable”, airlines have made commitments, enforceable by the Department of Transportation (“DOT”), on how they will take care of the customer.
+When the situation is “Controllable,” airlines have made commitments, enforceable by the Department of Transportation (“DOT”), on how they will take care of the customer.

 Controllable vs. Non-Controllable Delays & Cancellations